mironov/react-redux-loading-bar/README.md

 )
 ```

-## Usage with custom suffixes or another Promise Middleware
+## Usage with custom suffixes or alternative promise middleware

 You can configure promise type suffixes that are used in your project: